johnsonandjohnson/Bodiless-JS/packages/cx-layout/doc/Layout.md

   - `PageCloser`
 - `SiteFooter`

-## CanvasX Design System at Layout Level
+## VitalDS Design System at Layout Level

-The CanvasX Design System does the following:
+The VitalDS Design System does the following:

 - The site global elements (header/footer) are full-width and expand to meet the viewport width.
 - The container width isn't controlled in layout and delegated to Templates to define the page